Marv0912/Battleship/README.md

     - NO. of free cells left

-### Special thanks to the Coding Train on youtube and to a fellow programmer for helping me into making this happen.
+### Special thanks to the Mozilla, Coding Train on youtube and to a fellow programmer for helping me into making this happen.